wso2/docs-is/en/docs/deploy/deployment-guide.md

                     ]
                 }
                 ```

-                !!! info
-                    See the [AWS docuemntation](http://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html) for details on how to add the custom IAM policy.
-                    For AWS clustering to work properly, you must set a specific tag key with a tag value for all EC2 instances that belong in the same cluster.

         ??? tip "Click to see the instructions for Kubernetes membership scheme"
             When WSO2 IS nodes are deployed in clustered mode on Kubernetes, the Kubernetes Membership Scheme enables automatically discovering these servers.
 The Kubernetes Membership Scheme supports finding the pod IP addresses using the Kubernetes API.